microsoft/CNTK/README.md

     CUDA_PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0
     CUDA_PATH_V7_0=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0

-Open the CNTKSolution and build the CNTK project.
+Open the CNTK solution and build the CNTK project.

 Note: If you make modifications to the code, please first disable the insertion of TAB characters.
 If you use Visual Studio as your editor,